Planning your first trip to the Palace of Versailles? If so, you may be wondering: "What's the best way to get there from Paris?"

 Should you consider taking the bus to Versailles?
 It is slightly more difficult than taking the train, especially if you don't speak much French (but still relatively easy), and the possibility of boarding the wrong bus, however slight, also makes it somewhat more stressful.

-For most people, taking the RER C will be more convenient.
-However, the bus is the cheapest option and if your travel budget means that every Euro counts (for example, if you're a student), then it's a fine choice.
+For most people, taking the RER C will be more convenient and cheaper, as you will need only one Metro-Train-RER ticket (unless you need to take the bus to a metro station).
 It's also a wonderful way to see more of the Paris suburbs and Ile de France countryside.

-Pro Tip: If you do decide to take the bus, do yourself a big favor and download the RATP app on your phone, which provides clear directions and a useful map for finding the station location.
+Pro Tip: If you do decide to take the bus, do yourself a big favor and download the RATP app (find it at ratp.fr) on your phone, which provides clear directions and a useful map for finding the station location.

 4. When to Consider Going to Versailles by Car